45 Free Balancing Chemical Equations Worksheets (PDF)

 Ionic

 Ionic equations indicate the aqueous substances reacting or resulting from a chemical reaction.
 The equation thus shows the ionic species present in the solution.
-This is important so as to show that constituent ions of ionic compounds still exist homogenously even after dissolving in water; they are simply dissociated.
+This is important so as to show that constituent ions of ionic compounds still exist homogeneously even after dissolving in water; they are simply dissociated.

 Mg (s) + 2H+ (aq) + 2Cl (aq) —————-> Mg+2 (aq) + 2Cl (aq) + H2(g)

 Only soluble ions are broken down into their respective constituent ions.
 The charge and state of each ion are shown in an ionic equation.
 Coefficients are used to indicate the number of each ion in the solution, and subscripts are not used.
-Most covalent compounds (gases and solids) and elements are not broken down into ionic equations as they are insoluble in water.
+Most covalent compounds (gasses and solids) and elements are not broken down into ionic equations as they are insoluble in water.

 Ionic compounds can be further categorized into either complete ionic or net ionic equations depending on the inclusion of spectator ions.
 Spectator ions are ions that are present in the solution but do not participate in the precipitation reaction; they are neither physically nor chemically changed by the reaction.
 The purpose of spectator ions is to preserve the equation’s charge neutrality.